intelligentplant/IndustrialAppStore.ClientTools.DotNet/docs/data-core-api-client/Getting-Started.md

 ## Concepts

-### Call Context
+### Authentication

-All API methods defined by the API client include a `context` parameter, whose type is defined via the generic `TContext` type used when creating the client object.
-The purpose of this context is to allow the client to use per-call authentication when making API calls.
-The Industrial App Store requires that all API calls include an access token used to authenticate and authorise the calling user and app combination; the context object provided to an API method can be used to identify which access token to attach to an outgoing request.
-For example, when using the [IntelligentPlant.IndustrialAppStore.Authentication](/src/IntelligentPlant.IndustrialAppStore.Authentication) library in an ASP.NET Core app, the context object is an ASP.NET Core [HttpContext](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.httpcontext) object, which is used to obtain the caller's access token from their session data that is set when they log into the app.

-Note that, when querying a standalone Data Core API instance, Windows authentication is typically used.
-In thse circumstances, the context parameter is typically ignored because credentials must be set directly on the `HttpClient` passed to the API client's constructor.
+All Data Core and Industrial App Store API requests require authentication.
+When querying the Industrial App Store, bearer tokens are used for authentication.
+In an on-premises Data API authentication is typically handled using Windows authentication.

+The `HttpClient` that is passed to the API client constructor must be configured with the appropriate authentication mechanism.
+When using the Industrial App Store authentication library in an ASP.NET Core application, the `HttpClient` will be configured to use a bearer token for the calling user.

+When using the API client in an on-premises application, you must ensure that the `HttpClient` is configured with the appropriate authentication mechanism for the API instance that you are querying.
+This is typically Windows authentication, but may be different depending on the configuration of the API instance.

 ### Client Options

 When creating a client object, an options object must be passed to the constructor.
 This is used to define e.g. the base URL for the Data Core API endpoint.
-When creating a client for an Industrial App Store app, the constructor for the options class will set appropriate default endpoint values; endpoints must be manually configured when creating a client for a standalone Data Core API instance.
+When creating a client for an Industrial App Store app, the constructor for the options class will set appropriate default endpoint values; endpoints must be manually configured when creating a client for a standalone API instance.

 ## Basic Client Usage